cameronmore/dotenv_lib/README.md

 # dotenv Parser

 This is a library for parsing dotenv files.
-It was built for educational purposes and is not intended to replace any other libraries or be used in production.
+It was built for educational purposes and although tested, has not been tested against a baseline `.env` set of tests.

-Please feel free, though, to use it and report any bugs or issues.
+## Quickstart

 Example of usage:
 ```Rust